Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Key Information about Access Arrangements

-Please refer to Pearson VUE’s list of Permitted Comfort Aids for items that you can take into the test centre without approval.
-In some cases, they may be visually inspected before you sit your test.
-Although earplugs can be provided by some test centres as a permitted comfort aid, you should let us know if you will require these during your test.
+Please refer to Pearson VUE’s list of Permitted Comfort Aids for items that you can take into the Test Centre without approval.
+If you need other items for access reasons, you will need to apply for access arrangements.
+Personal items may be visually inspected before you sit your test.

 Access Arrangements that require UAT-UK approval